sree-hari55/Exception-Handling/README.md

 In Java, an exception is an event that interrupts the normal flow of program execution.
 Exceptions can occur due to a variety of reasons such as input errors, resource exhaustion, network failures, and so on.
 When an exception occurs, the program terminates abruptly unless we handle it properly.

+                                                          (or)
+Exception handling is a mechanism that allows a program to handle unexpected errors or exceptional conditions that occur during its execution.Exception handling is a mechanism that allows a program to handle unexpected errors or exceptional conditions that occur during its execution.

 # Exception Handling in Java

 Exception handling in Java involves the following steps: